YashaPushak/GPS/README.md

                 y_test = self.y_test
             return X_train, X_test, y_train, y_test

-This implementation allows GPS to handle crashed target algorithm run, which may cause GPS to over-charge the CPU budget (if specified) for crashed runs.
+This implementation leaves GPS to handle crashed target algorithm runs, which may cause GPS to over-charge the CPU budget (if specified) for crashed runs.
 That is, if a crashed run requires 1 CPU second, GPS will charge it for the full running time cutoff.
 This example also does not enforce a running time